 #9.
 The body is not an apology

-Sonya Renee Taylor, an activist, and poet explains how to understand the origins of body shame and how to break free from it.
+Sonya Renee Taylor, an activist and poet, explains how to understand the origins of body shame and how to break free from it.
 “It’s necessary reading for those of us who desire to understand and those who are already on the path to realizing how lovely and intricate our bodies are,” model Tess Holliday said.

 #10.
 One to watch: empowering women

-This new version of the previous book by popular self-help author Louise Hay, about how self-esteem is one of the most vital skills a woman can have, will be released on April 2, 2019.
+This new version of the previous book by famous self-help author Louise Hay, about how self-esteem is one of the most vital skills a woman can have, will be released on April 2, 2019.

 How to Like Yourself the Way You Are